dwweiss/bruteforce/README.md

 - Class _NeuralNl_: Neurolab variant

 ### Example: Sine curve
-_test_bruteforce.py_ is an example for using the backends TensorFlow and NeuroLab for a simple regression problem in 1D space.
+_test_bruteforce.py_ is an example using synthetic data in 1D space with the backends TensorFlow and NeuroLab.

         N = 1000                    # number of training sets
         n = int(np.round(1.4 * N))  # number of test sets